Frequently Asked Questions

-How do I file a complaint about police conduct?
+How do I file a complaint about police misconduct?

-- In person – Visit the Office of Police Conduct Review: 350 South 5th Street, City Hall Room 239, Minneapolis, MN 55415 or stop by any police precinct in the City of Minneapolis.
+- In person -- Visit the Office of Police Conduct Review: 350 South 5th Street, City hall Room 2339, Minneapolis, MN 55415 or stop by any police precinct in the City of Minneapolis.

-A complaint becomes official once the complainant signs it and it’s received by the Office of Police Conduct Review.
-All online complaints will be considered official and can be signed at a later date.
+A complaint becomes official once the complainant signs it and it's received by the Office of Police Conduct Review.
+All online complaints will be considered and can vbe signed at a later date.

 What kinds of complaints are received?

 - The Office of Police Conduct Review receives complaints that allege misconduct by an individual Minneapolis Police officer or officers, including, but not limited to:

 - Discrimination in the provision of police services or other discriminatory conduct on the basis of race, color, creed, religion, ancestry, national origin, sex, disability, age or sexual orientation

 - Failure to provide adequate or timely police protection

 - Any violation of the Minneapolis Police Department Policy & Procedure Manual